rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 ## Directed Graph

-Many problems can be abstracted into the problem of finding a path in a directed graphs
+Many problems can be abstracted into the problem of finding a path in a directed graphs.

 - Node: state (vertices)
 - Arc: action (edges)